Lokgic/diss-repo/src/keynes-chapter.md

 When Keynes wrote _A Treatise on Probability_ many years after Laplace, he was keenly aware of these paradoxical results.
 However, he thinks that the paradoxes only suggest that the principle is to be restricted, not abandoned altogether.
 He argues that (what he now calls) the Principle of Indifference should not be used when the alternatives under consideration can be further analyzed, or, using his term, "divisible".
 Once all the alternatives are _indivisible_, each of them should be assigned the probability of $1/n$, where n is the number of alternatives.[@keynes, 60] Only when the conditions for the proper application of the Principle of Indifference is satisfied, our judgment of indifference is _justified_.
 So in this thought experiment, if one intuits that the probability of the inhabitant having red hair is $1/2$, she is not seeing the logical relation clearly, as demonstrated by the clearly defined Principle of Indifference.

 Thus, the use of the principle in Peirce's example is not legitimate, because the probabilities should be equally divided among all possible colors 1/n, where n is number of possible colors, not $1/2$.
 In this case of their hair color being red or not, being not-red is decomposed into being blue, being yellow, etc., the application of the rule is illegitimate in Peirce's example.
 However, the indivisibility requirement rules out the use of the principle of indifference in continuous cases.
-As Keynes himself recognizes, the indivisibility requirement "is fatal to the practical utility of the Principle of Indifference" when there is no *ultimate* alternatives could be found, which is the case with continuous distributions [@keynes, 68].
+As Keynes himself recognizes, the indivisibility requirement "is fatal to the practical utility of the Principle of Indifference" when there is no *ultimate* alternatives could be found. [@keynes, 68]

+# Weight as the Absolute Amount of Evidence

 ## Keynes on Relevance and Weight